-Here’s a diagram to compare ‘em.
-(PS: Check out RAC Marbles to play with similar diagrams!)
-See how throttle “suppresses events for an amount of time”, and debounce “waits until things calm down”?
+Here’s a diagram to compare ‘em: See how throttle “suppresses events for an amount of time”, and debounce “waits until things calm down”?

 Both keep your app from being too frantic; they accomplish this in different ways.
 Let’s talk about when each would be appropriate!

 In the above examples (search fields and screenshots) we talked about throttle.
 What other situations use throttle/debounce, and which one is right for the job?

 If you’ve got a syncing app, it might be helpful to debounce syncs until local changes have settled, to help reduce the number of sync API calls.
 For example, it probably doesn’t make sense to sync your last-page-read in iBooks every time you turn the page; it likely makes more sense to debounce a minute or two.
 If you’re editing a text file, you might want to debounce syncing until editing has slowed down, to reduce the number of sync-merges that your API has to handle.